gvwilson/thirdbit/src/shapers-and-bots.md

 ## Bots

+> Its official designation was Thirty-Ack Forty-Four, but it had long ago decided to call itself the Toxicator.
+It did not know why the Makers had wanted this site guarded.
+It did not need to know: that was its mission, and anyone or anything that interfered was just a problem to be solved.
+Right now it had two such problems, both furry, cautious, and well-armed.
+As it snuck toward them, it triggered the remote-controlled speaker it had set up ages ago.
+Its soft tick-tick-tick sound drew their attention…

 The Makers built bots to do everything from cleaning windows to mining the ocean floor.
 Since they disappeared, the bots have repaired themselves however they can to keep themselves going, and made new bots whenever they can find the right parts.
 The result is that no two bots look or think exactly alike.
 One might have six short legs and a pair of mismatched claws for arms, while another might use two rotor fans to fly, but have only a single slender manipulator to pick things up.

 Like living characters, bots start with 0 ratings for Size, Fitness, Dexterity, and Intellect.
 A bot with low fitness is probably rusty or missing parts, while one with high fitness looks brand new (and will therefore be a target for other bots in need of parts).